CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

 # Module 19: Extract data from documents in Azure AI Foundry portal

-**Azure AI Document Intelligence** service enables you to analyze and extract information from forms and documents, then identify field names and data.
+**Azure AI Document Intelligence** service enables you to analyze and extract information from forms and documents, and then identify field names and data.

 How does Document Intelligence build upon optical character recognition (OCR)?
 While OCR can read printed or handwritten documents, OCR extracts text in an unstructured format which is difficult to store in a database or analyze.
 Document intelligence makes sense of the unstructured data by capturing the structure of the text, such as data fields and information in tables.